-The Department of Communication offers four-year Bachelor of Arts degree programs in three areas: Broadcasting and Electronic Media (including Multimedia News), Communication Studies, , and Public Relations.
+The Department of Communication offers four-year Bachelor of Arts degree programs in three areas: Broadcasting and Electronic Media (including Multimedia Journalism), Communication Studies, , and Public Relations.

 The Department of Communication’s student-centered program seeks to transform lives through excellence in instruction, advising, scholarship, and service.
 The department strives to produce creative and effective communicators by providing cutting-edge programs emphasizing hands on and practical learning.
 Empowered by this experience, students are prepared to work, lead and serve in a global society.